Who Am I?

 I have lived in Ottawa all my life.
 My great-great grandfather came to the Ottawa area in 1870 and lived in (Old) Ottawa East.
 He and his brother became involved in the local government as well as the community.
 Much of my interests in Ottawa and its history began with discovering my family's history.
 One of my ancestors, James Ballantyne, took photos of the Ottawa area.
 These photos, for me, provided a glimpse into Ottawa's past.
 It was the starting point for my project on the former buildings of Ottawa.

 Another passion in life is music .
 I play guitar, piano and drums.
-In my spare time I like to record my own songs and I have been writing for the past 8 years.
+In my spare time I like to record my own songs and I have been writing for over 10 years.
 If I was to choose a genre to describe my music, it would be Alternative Folk.

 In my spare time, I have combined some of my interests with geomatics.
 I try to find ways to convey my research into a view-able map.
 With my research into former buildings of Ottawa, I found a way to display results as a web map (KML file).